sarathchandrikak/Machine-Learning/NLP/README.md

 | 4 | A pattern to match the word ‘hurray’.
 But with a minimum of two ‘r’s and a maximum of five ‘r’s. | '^hu(r{2,5})ay$' |
 | 5 | A regular expression to match a term that has three or more ‘0’s followed by one or more ‘1’s| 0{3,}1+ |

     '?' is equivalent to zero or once, or {0, 1}
     '*' is equivalent to zero or more times, or {0, }
     '+' is equivalent to one or more times, or {1, }

+#### Escape Sequences

+The escape sequence, denoted by a backslash ‘\’, is used to escape the special meaning of the special characters.
+To match a question mark in whole of document '\?' is used. (this is called escaping the character).

+#### Regex Flags

+A flag has a special meaning.
+A regex to ignore the case of the text then pass the 're.I' flag.
+Similarly, a flag with the syntax re.M enables to search in multiple lines (in case the input text has multiple lines).
+All these flags can be used in the re.search() function.

+    re.search(pattern, string, flags=re.I | re.M)

+#### re.compile() function

+This function stores the regular expression pattern in the cache memory and is said to result in a little faster searches.

+    # without re.compile() function
+    result = re.search("a+", "abc")

+    # using the re.compile() function
+    pattern = re.compile("a+")
+    result = pattern.search("abc")